RaadKamal/PathFinder-NextGen/README.md

 * Video games, GPS and Navigation, Robotics.

 That's what A* capability.
-NextGen starts from here:- The rest of the algorithm is being developed in a private mode.
+NextGen starts from here:- The rest of the algorithm is being developed in private mode.